eht16/python-logstash-async/docs/config.rst

     `QUEUED_EVENTS_FLUSH_COUNT` or `QUEUED_EVENTS_FLUSH_INTERVAL` is reached,
     whatever happens first (default 50)

+constants.DATABASE_EVENT_CHUNK_SIZE
+    Maximum number of events to be updated within one SQLite statement (default 750)

 constants.FORMATTER_RECORD_FIELD_SKIP_LIST
     List of Python standard LogRecord attributes which are filtered out from the event sent to Logstash.
 Usually this list does not need to be modified.
 Add/Remove elements to exclude/include them in the Logstash event, for the full list see: http://docs.python.org/library/logging.html#logrecord-attributes

+constants.FORMATTER_LOGSTASH_MESSAGE_FIELD_LIST
+    Fields to be set on the top-level of a Logstash event/message, do not modify this unless you know what you are doing

 Example usage: